 Many cranes, owing to their special operational purpose, may not be able to fully meet all applicable ADRs.
 If a crane substantially meets an ADR, please refer to the extent of compliance in Table 2 for more information.

-Please note that you must provide compliance information for all applicable ADRs irrespective of whether you select substantial or full compliance in your application.
+Please note that you must provide compliance information for all applicable ADRs, irrespective of whether you select substantial or full compliance in your application, and need a letter of in-principle support for any substantial compliance.

 Exhaust Emissions